Go back

 Focus of Working Group

-In the coming years, the Coimbra Social Sciences and Humanities (SSH) Working Group (WG) will continue to focus on tasks and activities related to research and education, as well as outreach and visibility.
-However, its primary focus will be on supporting the SSH research possibilities of member universities.
+In the forthcoming years, the Coimbra Group Social Sciences and Humanities (SSH) Working Group (WG) will continue its focus on tasks and activities related to research and education, as well as outreach and visibility.
+However, its primary objective will be to support the SSH research initiatives of member universities.

-To achieve this, the WG will organize seminars and conferences on the implications of multidisciplinary SSH research projects within Coimbra universities.
-The WG will also prioritize collecting new data and offering increased research opportunities.
-It is noteworthy that new research themes, in addition to migration, digitalization, machine learning, and the ongoing Ukraine war, will be visible in SSH activities from 2023 to 2026.
-These new topics will address emergent crises and conflicts within societies, nations, and environments.
+To achieve this, the WG will organize seminars and conferences on the implications of multidisciplinary SSH research projects within CG universities.
+Additionally, the WG will prioritize the collection of new data and the provision of increased research opportunities.
+It is worth noting that new research themes, including digitalization, machine learning, the ongoing situation in Ukraine, narratives in climate change, and emergent crises and conflicts within societies, will feature prominently in SSH activities from 2024 to 2026.
+These new topics will address the current surge in AI within the SSH, societal crises, and the concept of solidarity.
+The SSH WG will also focus on redefining the role of languages in modern society.

-Secondly, based on the seminars and conferences, the WG hopes to prepare successful research proposals for international funding bodies, for example EU funding bodies.
-Multidisciplinary requirements of the EU calls have previously been found problematic among SSH scholars.
-Therefore, the WG will stress a multidisciplinary research orientation and emphasize the collaborative nature of SSH to address this issue.
-Additionally, the WG will share information on timely research funding calls across member universities.
+Secondly, building on the insights gained from seminars and conferences, the WG aims to develop successful research proposals for international funding bodies, such as EU funding bodies.
+Previously, the multidisciplinary requirements of EU calls have posed challenges for SSH scholars.
+Therefore, the WG will emphasize a multidisciplinary research approach and highlight the collaborative nature of SSH to tackle this issue.
+Additionally, the WG will disseminate information on timely research funding opportunities across member universities and actively participate in the CoARA (Coalition for Advancing Research Assessment Agreement on Reforming Research Assessment) Working Group “Evaluating SSH research globally”.

-Thirdly, the SSH WG will act as an overarching and coordinating structure in the research and educational fields of SSH within the framework of the European Alliances Programme.
-As such, the WG will serve as a liaison between different working groups (self-steering committees/virtual institutes, etc.) from alliances linked to the Coimbra Group.
+Thirdly, the SSH WG will serve as an overarching and coordinating structure in the research and educational domains of SSH within the framework of the European Universities Alliances Initiative.
+Consequently, the WG will act as a liaison between different working groups (self-steering committees/virtual institutes, etc.) from Alliances associated with the Coimbra Group.

-• Following the success of the SSH “Walls, Laws and Migrations” workshop (2021) and the “Reflecting on Peace in Ukraine” conference (2023), at least one international conference per year will be organized and the proceedings published.
+• At least one international conference per year will be organized and the proceedings published.

-• As an important longer-term goal, the WG will look into general themes and specific calls in which SSH research of the Coimbra Universities might find success.
+• As an important long-term goal, the WG will look into general themes and specific calls in which SSH research undertaken at CG Universities might find success.
 Prior work on funding proposals has been conducted, in connection to meetings and conferences.

-• An inter-alliance coordination committee will be set up for exploring, mapping and then planning future inter-alliance activities.
+• An inter-European University Alliances coordination committee will be set up for exploring, mapping and then planning future inter-Alliance activities.

-• We will continue to stress the role of SSH for postgraduate and doctoral education, and increase our levels of collaboration with other Coimbra representatives at the home universities.
+• We will continue to stress the role of SSH for postgraduate and doctoral education and increase our levels of collaboration with other CG representatives at the home universities, if possible via Blended Intensive Programmes (BIPs).
+We will use BIPs for intra-CG cooperation on postgrad and doctoral levels.

 Recent highlights